 Your doughnut is created, it’s time to transform it into a gauge chart!

-Creating a simple gauge chart in Excel
+Gauge chart in Excel

 - Double-click the doughnut you just created: the Format Data Point will appear.